yarodin/RALC/README.md

 * Push **Start** button on **'Spots'** page

 ## Build EXE
-Start build.cmd to build one exe file
+Start build.cmd to build one exe file. venv should be at the same directory with build.cmd